 Volunteer support and assistance is needed to continue to make Hiawatha's programs successful.
 You do not need to be a family member or a participant to volunteer.
 If you are interested in coaching or helping with a program, please contact Kelly Willadsen at (319) 393-1515 X 251.

 The Community Center in City Hall is a facility that is available for rent on a first-come, first-served basis.
-Also, Guthridge Park has 3 pavilions for rent, Tucker Park has two pavilions for rent, plus one pavilion located on Kainz Drive and one at Fay M. Clark Memorial Park.
+Also, Guthridge Park has 3 pavilions for rent, Tucker Park has two pavilions for rent, plus one pavilion located at Fay M. Clark Memorial Park.
 Reservations can be made up to one year in advance by coming into Hiawatha City Hall or online.

 There are three ways to register for our programs.
 You may register in person at the Parks and Recreation Office, 101 Emmons Street during regular office hours 8 a.m. to 5 p.m., register by mail or online.